JoePaxton/GenreVisuals/README.md

 **Purpose**

-Determine whether there were visual similarities by genre in spectrograms and other visuals by cycling through my directory that holds 30 songs in total, where there are 3 songs for 10 different genres.
+Determine whether there were discernable visual similarities by genre using spectrograms and other visuals by cycling through my directory that holds 30 songs in total, where there are 3 songs from 10 different genres.

 **Background**